ibaryshnikov/tgenw/README.md

 #### Usage

-There's no flags, just run
+There're no flags, just run

 ```bash
 tgenw
 ```

-It will produce `index.html` and `main.js`
+it will produce `index.html` and `main.js`